TaygaHoshi/tt-project/Classes/Soldier.md

 ## Style Specialization
 Choose one style to start specializing in.
 You gain the listed benefits of that style.
-1. *Strength specialization:* Combat techniques you perform are considered to have +1 POW and gain a +1 bonus to their precision rolls.
+1. *Strength specialization:* Combat techniques you perform are considered to have +2 POW.
 This ability works normally when a combat technique modifies another action.
 2. *Endurance specialization:* Spending aptitude points on VIT increases your maximum health by 2.
 This includes previously spent points.
 3. *Magical specialization:* Choose any simple novice spell.
 You can cast this spell by spending energy as normal.